All Episodes

 And sure, perfection's the head of a needle, not doing too much or too little.

-But uh doing too little, sure, is is wrong.
+But doing too little, sure, is wrong.

-But wrecking the economy, uh, one of my patients is a small business owner and had to let go all 17 employees.
+But wrecking the economy, one of my patients is a small business owner and had to let go all 17 employees.

-So 17 people lost their jobs, and and we've only had one death in the state of Kansas three out of the year.
+And we've only had one death in the state of Kansas, three hours.

 Yeah, South Korea.